kaushik88/kaushik88.github.io/_posts/2017-03-25-havasupai.md

 2. **Carry Lots of water** - Roughly around 2L-3L of water for your hike back.

+Hoping to stay fit so that I can return sometime in the future!!
 {% include figure.html path="blog/personal/leaf.jpg" alt="Leaf near Mooney Falls" %}